shyamala-venkat/Spotify_Song_Valence_Prediction/README.md

  	3. The average duration or length of the songs is expected to approach below 3.5 mins as there is a downward trend observed in the last 20 years 2000-2021.

   	4. Most popular songs are slightly shorter in duration than the least popular songs.
-This highlights a fact that the attention span of the average music consumer is falling and it 	suggests that shorter songs have a higher chance of gaining more attention and can reach the majority of the audience.
+This highlights a fact that the attention span of the audience is falling and it suggests that shorter songs have a higher chance of gaining more attention and can reach the majority of the audience.

 	5. Music has become more energetic and loud over time.